tinamayswinkels/sbe/_projects/supply-co-david-street.md

 * Greenhouse Gas Emissions – The benchmark emissions for an equivalent conventional development are 7,959 kg/CO2/dwelling.
 The emissions target is 5,969 kg/CO2/dwelling and this development exceeds this with total emissions of 4,740kg/CO2/dwelling.
 * Peak Demand 80.6% improvement over conventional practice.
 * Water - 33% reduction in potable water use (25% minimum required by council).
 This will equate to an annual usage of around 95.6 kL of mains water per dwelling.
-* Storm water - 106% STORM treatment will be achieved (100% minimum required by council) through the strategies described below.
+* Storm water - 106% STORM treatment will be achieved (100% minimum required by council)&nbsp;